nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    The main window should appear in a few seconds.
    ![Ui](images/emptyFriendlyLink.png)

-1. Type the command in the command box and press Enter to execute it.
-E.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `add_elderly n/John Doe ic/S1234567A bd/1959-09-09 re/WEST r/LOW` : [Adds an elderly](#adding-an-elderly--addelderly) named `John Doe`with [NRIC](#nric)